 5. Appropriateness first, but comfort a close second.
 An 18-hour bender isn’t going to be very fun when you’re walking in baby steps because you wore too-small skinny jeans.

 This guy doesn't seem to be enjoying his skinny jeans.
 Image is the author's.

-David Lloyd is co-owner of Method Men's Clothing Boutique, attorney, college professor, swag enthusiast and KC Magazine's men's fashion expert blogger.
+David Lloyd is co-owner of Method Men's Clothing Boutique, attorney, college professor, swag enthusiast and KC Magazine's men's fashion expert.
 His style influences: Gordon Gekko suits, Carlton Banks, the jazz era, bow ties.